 If you’re suffering from chronic back pain, especially in your lower back, you’ll need a higher firmness level in a new mattress to support your back and hips.
 Studies have shown a medium or medium-firm bed is best for back pain.
 While you’re shopping, focus on firmness and support instead of comfort layers and pressure point relief.

 Do side sleepers need a firm mattress?

 Side sleepers need firmness in a mattress just like any other sleep position.
 But the level of firmness varies based on the preferences of the side sleeper.
 Older model firm mattresses created pressure points at the shoulders and hips.
 Now you can find memory foam mattresses in varying firmnesses, but all have adequate pressure relief.

 Is a memory foam or hybrid mattress better?

 Often you won’t be able to tell the difference between a hybrid or a memory foam bed in terms of quality or firmness.
 But side sleepers with extra concerns should opt for a hybrid.
 Such concerns could include environmental issues, allergies, or even a preference for the traditional bounce innerspring provides.

 Hybrid mattresses will also sleep cooler than memory foam because of their coil cores.

 What mattress firmness is best for side sleepers?

 When side sleepers examine variable firmness options in a mattress, it’s important to find a happy medium.
-In the case of the Amerisleep line, the AS3 is considered a medium-firm mattress.
-It provides a balance of support for the back while allowing enough softness to relieve pressure point stress.
-Chances are if you’re a side sleeper you won’t want to sleep on a mattress that’s firm or soft, because one of these two areas will become a problem if you do.
+In the case of the Amerisleep line, the AS4 is considered a medium-soft mattress.
+It provides softness for the shoulders and hips while keeping you lifted in a healthy position.
+Chances are if you’re a side sleeper you won’t want to sleep on a mattress that’s “firm” or “soft” because too-firm and too-soft mattresses can lead to discomfort.